 - Tuesday the 10th of December 2019 at 19:00 HRS, Eastern European Time;

 - Tuesday the 14th of January 2020 at 19:00 HRS, Eastern European Time;

 - Tuesday the 28th of January 2020 at 19:00 HRS, Eastern European Time;

 - Tuesday the 11 of February 2020 at 19:00 HRS, Eastern European Time;

 Individual Sessions Dates:

-Depending on your needs and constraints you can start programming the three individual mentoring sessions with Ioan and get them by the 10th of February, 2020.
+Depending on your needs and constraints, you can start programming the three individual mentoring sessions with Ioan and get them by the 11th of May, 2020.